Marinus Jan Granpré Molière

 Marinus Jan Granpré Molière (Oudenbosch, 13 October 1883 – Wassenaar, 13 February 1972) was a Dutch architect.
 His work was part of the architecture event in the art competition at the 1924 Summer Olympics.

 Granpré Molière was a professor at the Delft University of Technology and was seen as founder of the Traditionalist School.
-Molière initiated numerous urban projects, such as the Wieringermeer (from 1927) and the North East Polder (from 1937).
+Molière initiated numerous urban projects, such as on the newly reclaimed land of the Wieringermeer (from 1927) and the Noordoostpolder (from 1937).